isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-wings/index.md

 Spiders like arboreal tarantulas are excellent jumping- known to glide from tree to tree - and they might grow glider wings over millionof years.
 Also, *Selenops change their whole* body into some airfoil and they'll glide for a long time.
 Gliding is a great way for spiders (and other arthropods) to escape from predators, and it's also a good means of transportation if they need go long distances!

-Some spiders can even use [changes in wind currents](https://pestpolicy.com/how-to-get-rid-of-brown-recluse-spiders/) or tree branches like stepping stones across gaps too wide for jumping.
+Some spiders can even use [changes in wind currents](https://pestpolicy.com/how-to-get-rid-of-brown-recluse-spiders/)or tree branches like stepping stones across gaps too wide for jumping.

 ###  How Spider Silk help in flight?